chrultrabook/docs/src/docs/faq.md

 ### How come audio isn't working on Ubuntu / Ubuntu forks?
 * Ubuntu and Ubuntu-based distros may have issues and are not supported, try switching to another distro.
 Debian is a great alternative if you are used to ubuntu.

-### I want to buy a Chromebook to run Windows or Linux or macOS -- which should I buy?
-* Any 64 bit chromebook will work in Windows and Linux.
-Some require paid drivers (Windows only).
-If you're looking to buy for macOS, you will need a chromebook with an 10th generation intel cpu or lower, Celeron/Pentium are not supported.

 ### What Linux distros are recommended?
 * See [this page](installing/installing-linux.md).